 Here’s our mobile app development guide for you to study:

 Mobile users neither have the time or the inclination to read instruction manuals.
-Prompts and coach marks are fine, but as the UX developer, if you should put up FAQs in your app, you’ve probably gone wrong somewhere.
+Prompts and coach marks are fine, but as an app developer, if you should put up FAQs in your app, you’ve probably gone wrong somewhere.
 The simpler the app, the better it is.

 Mobile users fall in one of the two categories – hunters looking for specific information or a specific task, and gatherers looking to browse or fill time.